 Figure A1.
 The concentration of ATP generated from UC-MSCs following co-culture with activated PBMCs.
-ATP was used to indicate whether the results of the PBMC suppression assay were a consequence of differing number of UC-MSCs due to the different media conditions. +FBS indicates media with 10% FBS, +dUC-FBS represents FBS which was depleted by differential ultracentrifugation, +UF-FBS represents FBS which was depleted by ultrafiltration, and -FBS represents base media without FBS supplementation.
+ATP was used to indicate whether the results of the PBMC suppression assay were a consequence of differing number of UC-MSCs due to the different media conditions. +FBS indicates media with 10% FBS, +dUC-FBS represents FBS which was depleted by differential ultracentrifugation, +UF-FBS represents FBS which was depleted by ultrafiltration, and −FBS represents base media without FBS supplementation.
+Significant results, depicted by asterisks, were thought not to affect the interpretation of the PBMC proliferation assay.